Fire

 CONCLUSION

 Firefighters play a vital role in preserving the fire scene.
-Successfully preserved fire scene is paramount for accurate determination of cause and origin of the fire.
+Successfully preserved fire scenes are paramount for accurate determination of the cause and origin of the fire.
 Firefighters must be instructed during basic rescue training that they have responsibilities on the fire scene regarding an investigation.
 This training should consist of learning to recognize the “indicators of incendiarism” such as multiple fires, incendiary devices, trailers (a trail of combustible materials used by an arsonist to speed the spread of fire through a structure), and the presence of ignitable liquids or containers at the area of origin.

 Leave a Comment